rust-lang/reference/src/attributes/codegen.md

 The `instruction_set` attribute may be applied to a function to enable code generation for a specific instruction set supported by the target architecture.
-Currently, this is only available for `ARMv4T` devices where the architecture has "ARM code" and "Thumb code" available and a single program may utilise both of these.
+Currently, this is only available for `ARMv4T` devices where the architecture has "ARM code" and "Thumb code" available and a single program may utilize both of these.
 If not specified the default instruction set for the target will be used.

 ```rust
 #[instruction_set(arm::a32)]